kltr123/OtoDecks/README.md

 # OtoDecks
-Developed a basic DJ application called Otodecks
+Developed a basic DJ application called Otodecks using JUCE